LearnTechWithUs/Stereo-Vision/README.md

 This program has been developed as part of a project at the University of Karlsruhe in Germany.
 The final purpose of the algorithm is to measure the distance to an object by using Stereo Cameras.

-A video of the project can be found [here] (https://www.youtube.com/watch?v=xjx4mbZXaNc)
+A video of the project can be found here: https://www.youtube.com/watch?v=xjx4mbZXaNc

 It is still an experimental version and further improvements will have to be done.